pzaino/risc-os-corelib/README.md

 ## Building

 To build the library, you need to have RISC OS development environment set up.
 When in the Desktop open the directory containing this library and double click on the `MkDDE` file.

+To clean up a build and remove all the generated files, double click on the file called `MkCleanDDE`.